What comes the kit?

 Help, why did my pads and liners get burned?

 Never leave a press in your microwave unattended.
 The pads are wool and will emit a bad odor when scorching.
-Should you smell this odor, open your microwave door at once.
+Should you smell this odor, open your microwave door immediately.
 Use caution removing the press as it may be hot.
 Our presses are meant for adults and children should not use them without supervision.
 That being said, when directions are followed, burning pads is not a normal occurrence.
-Should you burn your liners and pads, you may easily order replacements on our website, on Amazon, EBay or from any of our retailers.
+Should you burn your liners and pads, you may easily order replacements on here, on Amazon, EBay or from any of our retailers.

 Do you have a question not covered here?
 Contact us.